-Gulf Coast Penstemon (above, center left) may not be long-lived -- the verdict is still out on that -- but it's very showy.
+Gulf Coast Penstemon (above, slightly left of center) may not be long-lived -- the verdict is still out on that -- but it's very showy.
 I love the purple pink color of the flowers, which are small but very numerous.

 Small's Beardtongue is a beautiful penstemon that likes dry part shade.
 It's usually short-lived so I collect seed after flowering to ensure that I will always have some.
 The seed does not require pretreatment and plants are easy to raise from seed.